 I will start this post by telling a little secret.
-In my counseling sessions, I sometimes insist on having video chats, for the reason that I like to see the women I’m talking to.
+In my counseling sessions, I sometimes insist on having video chats on Skype, for the reason that I like to see the women I’m talking to.

 Fat is bad for many reasons, and in terms of fertility, fat is bad because it interferes with natural egg maturation in a negative way.